The Dreaded NMO Pain

 The truth of NMO pain

 According to a study published by the National Institutes of health, words like "terrible, agonizing, wretched, sickening, and unbearable are frequently used by patients with neuromyelitis optica" to describe the pain they experience.
 The study continues, "More than 80% of patients with NMO experience pain from this condition, which severely affects their quality of life.
 At present, there is no known therapy that produces satisfactory relief from NMO-associated pain.
-In fact, contemporary pain therapy is largely ineffective in these patients, suggesting that the mechanisms underlying pain in NMO differ substantially from those of other treatable causes of pain."
-So what can we as sufferers do for pain?
+In fact, contemporary pain therapy is largely ineffective in these patients, suggesting that the mechanisms underlying NMO pain differ substantially from those of other treatable causes of pain."
+So what can we as sufferers do for NMO pain?
 I have learned to live with it.
 The best that I can while working with my doctors to try different solutions to manage the symptoms.2

 What solutions have you found that work for your pain?